Technical Analysis is essential for investment success.

 Reverse stock splits are not always bad.

-More than 1 reverse split of shares of a company's stock is usually not a good sign for the company (mostly penny stock companies) or for the investor.
+More than 1 reverse split of shares of a company's stock in a three year period is usually not a good sign for the company (mostly penny stock companies) or for the investor.

 Since reverse stock splits most times negatively affect a stock's price over time, then including stock splits in your technical analysis is quite important.
 You don't want to be caught holding shares of stock that are about to reverse split its shares.